Scroll

 Why do we own it?

 Summerset successfully operates a continuum of care model with aged care integrated into its villages.
-It has developed a strong and consistent track record of growth in its build rate and earnings.
-With brand awareness converging on Ryman, proven development capability and a robust balance sheet, Summerset is well placed to meet the growing needs of ageing populations in New Zealand and Australia
+It has developed a strong and consistent track record of growth in its build rate and earnings, with a geographically diverse approach and focus on broadacre sites that promote the timely recycling of capital into new villages.
+Summerset is well placed to meet the growing needs of ageing populations in both New Zealand and Australia, where it has an emerging pipeline.

 What does it do?